Senior Life Insurance: How to Navigate the Options If You're Over 50

 Of course, the reason you want life insurance may have nothing to do with helping loved ones.
 For example, if your goal is to leave behind a substantial monetary gift for a non-profit organization, you'll likely calculate the coverage amount a little differently.
 In that case, you may simply decide on an amount based on the affordability of premiums while comparing plans from multiple insurance companies.

-According to one report, the average coverage amount of newly purchased life insurance policies in the U.S. is $163,000.3
+According to a report by the American Council of Life Insurers, the average coverage amount of newly purchased life insurance policies in the U.S. is $163,000.

 4. Compare the Main Types of Life Insurance